 Ties will be resolved by a card countback starting with the back 9, back 6, back 3, and the last hole in that order.
 Golfers cannot earn medals in both the gross and net divisions; should a golfer qualify for a medal in both the gross and the net division, he or she will be awarded the higher ranking medal (ex. gold, then silver, then bronze), and the other division’s results will then be adjusted.

 For the team event, two players from the same country may nominate for the team event; there is no limit on the number of teams from a country.
 This event is a best ball tournament—it is not age specific and will be conducted as an open event with men, mixed or ladies combinations eligible.
 Players will record the best gross and net score for each hole on the competition scorecard.
-Medals will be awarded for the best team (aggregate) score in gross and net.
+Medals will be awarded for the best team score in gross and net.
 Should a pair qualify for a medal in both the gross and net divisions, they will be awarded the higher medal.